 How to use Chipotle Paste

-But in the meantime, here are some ways to use chipotle paste:
+Here are some ways to use chipotle paste:

-How long will this Chipotle Paste Keep?
+How long will this Chilli Paste Keep?

 If you store it in the fridge in a clean jar, it will keep for a week in the fridge.
 To extend this to about 2 weeks, cover the chipotle paste with a layer of vegetable oil, about 1 cm depth.

-Canning/Preserving Chipotle Paste
+Canning/Preserving the Paste

 - Stick with this recipe and use the pressure canning method.
 Preserved this way, your paste will last a good 2 years.
-You can read more about pressure canning here.

 And guess what?
 It makes the perfect gift for a foodie friend.